Northbridge has sure ‘funked’ up in the last 6 months or so – for a split second on Wednesday night I thought I was walking into a bar in Melbourne!

 - Thai Pork Sausage- omg, this is delicious, a must try.
 It’s like the Thai version of Italian sausages.

-- Penang Beef Curry -very strong lemon grass flavour which I like but beef was a bit chewy…I prefer tender slow cooked beef better than what was served.
+- Penang Beef Curry -very strong lemon grass flavour which I like, but the beef was a bit chewy…I prefer tender slow cooked beef better than what was served.

 - Spicy Stir Fry Pork with Basil & Chilli- this was nice but very chilli… we went through 2 jugs of water between the four of us.
 Tasted great with sticky rice.